 There are many Agile methodologies, but Extreme Programming (XP) produces the most customer value with the highest quality output.

 XP is a disciplined approach to delivering high-quality software, quickly and continuously.
 It promotes high customer involvement, rapid feedback loops, continuous testing and planning, and close teamwork.
 Software is delivered at very frequent intervals — typically every one to three weeks.
 Ultimately, XP creates flexibility for changing business and product needs.
 It provides insights into the cost and time to build out features and deploy them.

 At Very, this is our project management methodology.
 It's how we build things, regardless of the language or framework we're using.
 XP is the way we work.

 - Github: Shared, collaborative management and version control for one of your most important assets — your application's code.

 - Google Drive: Our primary repository for all project related documentation, from requirements to contracts and proposals.
 You've been shared on the root project folder and can collaborate on any documents in your folder with us in real time.

 - Slack: This is how we communicate asynchronously as a company.
 It's much more efficient than email, has native mobile clients and allows us to link together activity from other third-party tools, like Pivotal and Google Drive.
 You should have received an invitation to complete the sign-up process.

-- HighFive: We use HighFive to do voice/video calls.
-It supports large teams concurrently, integrates with Slack for easily spinning up a meeting, and provides quick and easy options for face-to-face collaboration.
+- Zoom: We use Zoom to do voice/video calls.
+It supports large teams concurrently and provides quick and easy options for face-to-face collaboration.

 - Pivotal Tracker: A simple task manager and the backbone of our workflow.
 All work that needs to be performed is represented on a Pivotal Tracker Story.
 Stories can have task lists, attachments, and conversation threads.
 They are grouped and organized to fit the evolution of your individual product.